alessiascudiero/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a rising fourth-year Economics Ph.D. student at Emory University.
-My research interests include Macroeconometrics and Applied Macroeconomics, with a special focus on Monetary Policy.
-I am also an alumna of Università degli studi di Torino, where I graduated summa cum laude with a bachelor's degree in Business Economics (2017) and a double Master's degree in Economics and International Public Finance (2019) jointly with the Université de Rennes 1.
-Prior to starting my PhD program I worked as a trainee in the Monetary Analysis division of the European Central Bank.
+My research interests include Macroeconometrics and Applied Macroeconomics, with a special focus on Monetary Policy. \\
+I am an alumna of Università degli studi di Torino, where I graduated summa cum laude with a bachelor's degree in Business Economics (2017) and a dual Master's degree in Economics (Università degli studi di Torino) and International Public Finance (Université de Rennes 1). \\
+Prior to starting my PhD program at Emory, I worked as a trainee in the Monetary Analysis division of the European Central Bank. \\
 I am currently visiting the Research Department of the Federal Reserve Bank of Cleveland as an American Economic Association (AEA) Summer Fellow.